elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 iex(4)> Example.double_sum(1,2)
 ```

-When you started the debugger, a Graphical User Interface will open in your machine.
-We called `:int.ni(Example)` to prepare our module for debugging and then added a breakpoint to line 3 with `:int.break(Example, 3)`.
+When you start the debugger, a Graphical User Interface will open in your machine.
+We call `:int.ni(Example)` to prepare our module for debugging and then add a breakpoint to line 3 with `:int.break(Example, 3)`.
 After we call our function, we can see our process with break status in the debugger:

 <img src="/images/contents/debugger-elixir.gif" width="640" alt="Debugger GUI GIF" />